|This is an unofficial version.

 Where a direction has been given under subsection (1) with respect to an account of any person,

 (a) while the direction remains in force, no withdrawal shall be made from the account without the written consent of the registrar or of some other person named for the purpose by the commission in the direction; and

 (b) the direction remains in force until either

 (i) the registration of that person as a mortgage broker has been renewed or reinstated and the registrar has notified the bank in writing that the direction is thereby terminated, or

 (ii) the commission revokes the direction.

-35(6) In this section "bank" means a bank, a trust company, or a credit union as defined in The Credit Unions and Caisses Populaires Act.
+In this section "bank" means a bank, trust company or credit union.

 (a) binds the interest of the person referred to therein (other than an interest as mortgagee) in all lands which are not exempt from proceedings under a certificate of judgment situate in the land titles district in the land titles office of which the certificate has been filed (whether or not the lands are under The Real Property Act) in the same manner as a certificate of attachment registered pursuant to the Queen's Bench Rules;

 (b) may be revoked or modified by the commission at any time; and